Levodopa-induced Dysinesia Associated with Therapy for Parkinson’s Disease

 AV-101 is not a dopamine-based drug candidate.
 Rather, as a member of a new generation of investigational medicines in neuropsychiatry and neurology known as NMDA glutamate receptor modulators, AV-101’s active metabolite, 7-Cl-KYNA, is a potent and selective NMDA receptor glycine site antagonist with neuroprotective properties, which receptor plays a major role in glutamatergic signaling and has been shown to be a therapeutic target for LID.

-In a recently reported preclinical study in the “gold standard” MPTP monkey model of PD and LID, AV-101’s efficacy against LID was measured through behavioral scores on a dyskinesia scale, and a Parkinsonian disability scale was used to measure levodopa anti-parkinsonian efficacy.
+In a preclinical study in the “gold standard” MPTP monkey model of PD and LID, AV-101’s efficacy against LID was measured through behavioral scores on a dyskinesia scale, and a Parkinsonian disability scale was used to measure levodopa anti-parkinsonian efficacy.
 This study demonstrated that AV-101 significantly (p = 0.01) reduced LID.
 Importantly, AV-101 did not reduce the timing, extent, or duration of the therapeutic effects of levodopa, indicating that AV-101 did not impact the anti-parkinsonian efficacy of levodopa.
 Moreover, AV-101 did not cause adverse events often associated with amantadine therapy for LID, such as hallucinations, dizziness, and falls.
 These recent preclinical results confirm our prior antidyskinesia study in this MPTP monkey model.
-We believe these preclinical data and AV-101’s positive safety profile in all clinical studies to date support AV-101’s potential to treat LID, while both maintaining the anti-parkinsonian benefits of levodopa and without causing hallucinations or other serious side effects that may be associated with amantadine therapy for LID.
-As a result, we are exploring the optimal development path forward for Phase 2a clinical development of AV-101 as a new generation treatment for LID.
+We believe these preclinical data and AV-101’s positive safety profile in all clinical studies to date support the potential of AV-101, together with probenecid, to treat LID, while both maintaining the anti-parkinsonian benefits of levodopa and without causing hallucinations or other serious side effects that may be associated with amantadine therapy for LID.
+As a result, upon successful Phase 1b development of AV-101 in combination with probenecid, we may explore Phase 2a clinical development of AV-101 as a new generation treatment for LID.